sebelga/gstore-node-docs/cache.md

 cache.set('someKey', { name: 'john' }).then(...);
 ```

-#### Advanced Cache for Queries
+## Advanced Cache for Queries

-gstore-cache has an advanced cache for queries when you provide a _Redis_ store \(either as single store or in a multi-store\).
-It detects the _Kind_ of the entities on which the query is run.
-It then not only cache the response of the query but also a reference to it in a Redis _Set_.
-There is one Redis Set by Entity Kind.
+gstore-cache has an advanced cache for queries **when you provide a _Redis_ store** \(either as single store or in a multi-store\). gstore-cache detects the _Kind_ of the entities on which the query is run to be able to not only cache the data of the query but also a reference to it in a Redis _Set_.
+It creates one Redis Set by _Entity Kind_.

 This means that you can have an infinite TTL \(0\) for the queries on the Redis store.
-Then each time an entity is added/updated/deleted gstore-node will automatically remove all the queries references in the Set and clear their cache data.
+Each time an entity is added/updated/deleted gstore-node will automatically remove all the queries references from the Entity Kind Set and clear the cache data from the queries.

+### Useful methods

+All the cache management of gstore-cache is done for you by gstore-node.
+There is though one useful method that you might need:

 #### `gstore.cache.queries.kset(key, data, entityKinds)`

-In case you have a complex query where the data comes from different entity Kinds, you can save that query and link the entiy Kinds related to it with the `kset()` method.
-Later, if any of the entity kind declared here is added/updated/deleted, gstore will clear query data from the cache.
+In case you have a complex query where the data comes from different entity Kinds, `kset()` lets you save its data in the cache and **link** the Entiy Kinds related to it.
+Later, if _any_ Entity Kind passed here is added/updated or deleted, gstore will remove the query from the cache.

-kset\` for \(Kind Set\) accepts 3 parameters:
+`kset()` (for **k**ind **s**et\) accepts 3 parameters:

 * _key_ : a custom cache key you want to give to this data
-* _data_: the data to cche
+* _data_: the data to cache
 * _entityKinds_: one or multiple entityKinds related to the data

 Let see it with an example: